Dou

 After you have arranged text nodes in order and linked them up, ask your favourite Ollama and LM Studio hosted large language model for feedback, summaries and more.

-Like Dou and Dillon I am building them primarily for myself because so many animation apps have become bloated with far too many features that slow down performance on even the fastest computers.
-If I find my ideas work really well, I’ll share the apps freely with the world - some open source and some not.
+Like Dou I am building them primarily for myself because so many animation apps have become bloated with far too many features that slow down performance on even the fastest computers.
+I feel animators are spending somewhere between 10-20% of their time navigating menus, palettes and drop-downs.
+That takes them out of the flow and subtly increases tension as deadlines approach.